How to choose the right pair of headphones for you

 First, you’ll need to set your budget – and this really should take longer than a momentary glance at your bank balance.
 You can begin by using the primary component in your system to guide you: music.

-All of which leads us on to the question of type.
-As you’ll doubtless already know (and we're bypassing the issue of whether you want the wire that attaches your listening gear to your device for a minute) headphones come in three main types: in-ear, on-ear and over-ear.
+All of which leads us to the question of type.
+As you’ll doubtless already know (and we're bypassing the issue of whether you want the wire that attaches your listening gear to your device for a moment), headphones come in three main types: in-ear, on-ear and over-ear.

-The choice comes down largely to preference – some of the best over-ear headphones are light and tidy enough to wear on your morning commute (and they should act as a deterrent to anyone wishing to strike up a conversation with you on the train), while there's also great audio to be had if you go for a pair of the best in-ear headphones too.
+The choice comes down largely to preference rather than budget.
+Some of the best over-ear headphones are light and tidy enough to wear on your morning commute (and they should act as a deterrent to anyone wishing to strike up a conversation with you on the train), while there's also great audio to be had if you go for a pair of the best in-ear headphones too.
+On-ear headphones are less prevalent these days, but they still do exist if you want a less enveloping, unburdensome fit.

 (Image credit: What Hi-Fi?)

 Next, let's think about where you’ll be using your headphones.
-If they’re solely for home use, do they need to be all-but-invisible and inaudible to the outside world?
-While perhaps not ideal for the train or bus (because fellow passengers will also hear tracks and playlists you may wish to keep private) if sound leakage isn’t an issue, picking on-ears or over-ears with open backs could deliver a more expansive sound.
+If they’re solely for home use, do they need to be all but invisible and inaudible to the outside world?
+While perhaps not ideal for the train or bus (because fellow passengers will also hear tracks and playlists you may wish to keep private), if sound leakage isn’t an issue, picking on-ears or over-ears with an inherently leaky open-back design could deliver a more expansive and insightful sound.
+Many wired headphones are open-back, from budget pairs to premium models.

-Here, why not consider the Grado SR80x?
-For a higher-end option, the Grado SR325x are also well worth a look, as well as the Beyerdynamic T1 if your system is up to it.
+Here, why not consider the affordable Grado SR80x?
+Or, for a higher-end option, the Grado SR325x are also well worth a look, as well as the Beyerdynamic T1 if your system and wallet are up to it.

-Or, if you want to block out the world, there are throngs of great-sounding, noise-cancelling headphones (including many wireless options) that will counteract the hum of an aeroplane, such as the Sony WH-1000XM5 and Apple AirPods Max.
-We'd also like to put in a good word for the great-sounding Austrian Audio Hi-X15: affordable wired over-ears that look and feel anything but cheap.
+Or, if you want to really block out the world and are willing to sacrifice a bit of sound quality to get it, there are throngs of great-sounding over-ear wireless headphones with active noise cancellation that will counteract the hum of an aeroplane, such as the Sony WH-1000XM5 and Apple AirPods Max.

-On the theme of wireless-ness, a (relatively) new collection of true wireless in-ears (those that don't have wires connecting the two buds) such as the Sony WF-C500, WF-C700N, WF-1000XM4, or Bose QuietComfort Earbuds II will offer even more wireless freedom.
+On the theme of wireless-ness, true wireless earbuds (those that don't have wires connecting the two buds), such as the Sony WF-C500, WF-C700N WF-1000XM5, or the Bose QuietComfort Ultra Earbuds, will offer even more wireless freedom.

-Most of these involve Bluetooth, and are rising in popularity thanks to smartphone brands who've ditched the trusty 3.5mm audio input – and because, if they fit well, it's nicer to go on a run without that wire jangling around your neck or behind your head and potentially upsetting your stride.
+These connect to your phone, laptop or other source device via Bluetooth, and are rising in popularity thanks to smartphone brands who've ditched the trusty 3.5mm audio input.
+Because, if they fit well, it's nicer to go on a run without that wire jangling around your neck or behind your head and potentially upsetting your stride.
 If you listen to music on your smartphone while you run, that could well dictate the headphones route (wired or wireless) you take.

-It is worth noting here though, you will be spending more for wireless headphones to match the sonic performance of their wired equivalent.
+It is worth noting here, though, that you will be spending more for wireless headphones to match the sonic performance of their wired equivalent.
 Also, battery life will be a consideration if you're going wireless – nobody wants to be caught short in the middle of their 10k.

 (Image credit: What Hi-Fi?)